mfld-fr/compress/README.txt

 tree from the table, iterates on the sequence and recursively walks the tree.

-STATUS:
+STATUS

+- still WIP
 - asymmetric pairing implemented
 - internal loopback test OK
-- good ratio on symbols
+- already good ratio on symbols

-TODO:

-- optimize pairing
-- repeated symbols
-- bitstream output / input
-- standalone decompression
+See TODO.txt for next steps